Home nursing care for Alzheimer

 We sat in Brig.
-P K Reddy’s beautiful house in the Army quarters in Sikh Village, talking to him about the family’s journey caring for his wife Mrs. Neema Reddy who is diagnosed with a rare form of Alzheimer’s disease called Posterior Cortical Atrophy which also affects vision.
-This is a rare form of alzheimer’s where the patient loses the ability to read, judge distances, depth, etc. Ms. Reddy was a much loved and respected lecturer at St. Francis College for Women for many years.
+P. K. Reddy’s beautiful house in the Army quarters in Sikh Village, talking to him about the family’s caregiving journey with Life Circle, a home nursing care provider.
+His wife Neema Reddy was diagnosed with a rare form of Alzheimer’s disease called Posterior Cortical Atrophy which also affects vision.
+This is a rare form of Alzheimer’s where the patient loses the ability to read, judge distances, depth, etc. Neema Reddy was a much loved and respected lecturer at St. Francis College for Women for many years.
 She retired in 2011.
-Mr. Reddy realized last year that his wife was no longer self-reliant like she used to be and the stress of watching her cognitive abilities decline, affected him greatly.
-Mrs. Reddy came to greet us.
+Brigadier Reddy realised last year that his wife was no longer self-reliant like she used to be and the stress of watching her cognitive abilities decline, affected him greatly.
+In the midst of our conversation, Neema Reddy came to greet us.
 She was ushered in by Banitha, a professional caregiver who has made a big difference to their lives.

-A 21 year old trained caregiver from Life-Circle, Banitha has been working with the Reddy’s for 7 months.
+A 21-year-old trained caregiver from Life Circle, Banitha has been working as home attendant with the Reddys for 7 months.
 The Brigadier was very prompt in saying that she is “very persevering and dependable”.
-Banitha on the other hand said that “she feels at home.”
+Banitha on the other hand said that “she feels at home”.

 Banitha takes great pride in running through her day’s schedule with us.
-She assists Mrs. Reddy with personal chores, grooming, eating, exercise and walking, engaging her in the day, accompanying her on doctor and family visits.
+She assists Neema Reddy with personal chores, grooming, eating, exercising and walking, engaging her in the day, accompanying her on doctor and family visits.
 Brig.
 Reddy says that having a caregiver who is able to read medicine names gives the family a great deal of confidence.
 Banitha has completed class 12 and is very keen on studying further.
-She spends time reading the newspaper and makes a good effort to improve her English.
+She spends time reading the newspaper and endeavours to improve her English.

-When a loved one is afflicted with an illness without cure, a family caregiver’s life changes in many ways.
+When a loved one is afflicted with an incurable illness, a family caregiver’s life undergoes a sea change.
 Coping with the new state of life is important for the caregiver to maintain his well being and be available to the ailing family member.
-A reliable professional caregiver assists this by taking responsibility for care and thus assuring the family caregiver that it is ok to be gone for some time.
-It helps him to take his mind off to play a sport, pursue a hobby or just catch up with a friend over a cup of coffee.
+A reliable professional caregiver comes in to give the family caregiver the much-needed respite by taking responsibility for care and thus assuring him or her that it is okay to be gone for some time.
+It helps the family caregiver to take his or her mind off to play a sport, pursue a hobby or just catch up with a friend over a cup of coffee.